omerfarooq25/Travel-Explorer-Website/README.md

 # 📌 Roadmap / Future Improvements

+- 🔍 Implement fully functional search and filter using API integration.

+- 🌎 Dynamic Location Search Support – Use Unsplash API for destination image retrieval and OpenWeatherMap API for weather updates for any location in the world.

-- Add destination photo slideshow once more reliable API integration is achieved
+- 🖼️ Add destination photo slideshow once image accuracy improves.

-- Improve search and filter options for destinations
+- 📝 Enhance featured destination descriptions with more interactivity.

-- Add user login system to save favorite trips
+- 👤 Add user accounts to save favorite trips and itineraries.

-- Enhance UI animations for better experience
+- ⚙️ Backend integration using Node.js / Express for trip management.

+- 🤖 AI-based travel recommendations for personalized trip suggestions.

 # 📜 License